 This kind of play allows cats to learn their boundaries and limitations.
 Biting another cat too hard may annoy or hurt them, so eventually, they’ll learn how to bite without causing harm.

 It’s their way of affirming that they consider you as part of their family and that they enjoy your company.
-Of course, you won’t really get any cleaner when your cat grooms you.
-It’s more of a symbolic display of their affection towards you.

 This can trigger them to lick and groom you.
 If this is the case, it’s best to figure out what the exact trigger is.
 It could be other animals or people that your cats are unfamiliar with within the house, or it may be because of the temperature or smell.

 The idea is to be observant of your pet’s behavior always.
 They do things such as grooming for a variety of reasons, and they groom other cats and people for different reasons.